-Shared reading takes place within the Literacy lesson or cross curricular lessons; the teacher models the reading process to the whole class as an expert reader, providing a high level of support.
+Shared reading takes place within the English lesson or cross curricular lessons; the teacher models the reading process to the whole class as an expert reader, providing a high level of support.
 Teaching objectives are pre-planned and sessions are characterized by explicit teaching of specific reading strategies, oral response and high levels of collaboration.
 The children join in, where appropriate with the reading of the text.
-The texts selected are quality texts that reflect the teaching objectives.